 Read these posts to get started, but below are ideas and resources for you to use to answer the work question.
 Remember though, you shouldn’t rely on any one method…make sure to use a combination of a few (if not all) of these, and be regularly marketing yourself. (…and don’t forget to download your Freelance Profile Workbook to help put everything together.)

 Depending on your goals and background, your network can be very powerful in drumming up business.
 Old work contacts and even community connections can lead to productive relationships.
 Just remember to treat them just like you would any other client (i.e. use a contract.)

 These are very useful for new freelancers to get started, feel out a niche, and build some confidence.
 As you progress as a freelancer, the goal should be to gradually make these a smaller and smaller portion of your client sources (unless you can make them work for you of course).

-Upwork dominates this space, but there are a LOT of niche options like these…
+Upwork dominates this space along with Fiverr/Fiverr Pro, (here are some tips on getting more out of them) but there are a LOT of niche options like these…

 Freelancer: General positions